Government Issue: 1986–1989: Final lineup and breakup

-Post-breakup activity and Stabb's death
+Post-breakup activity and reunions

 Following Government Issue's breakup the members moved on to other musical projects.
 Lyle released a solo album titled Sanctuary in 1992.
 Robbins founded Jawbox while Moffett joined Wool, and the two later reunited in Burning Airlines.
 Stabb reverted to his given name, playing with several Washington, D.C.-area bands in the 1990s before forming The Factory Incident in 2000 and then History Repeated in 2008 with whom Stabb's last ever performance was with on January 19, 2016.

 Over a decade after the band's dissolution, a number of compilation albums and reissues of their material began to be released.
 In 2000 Dr. Strange Records released the career retrospective Complete History Volume One, followed by Complete History Volume Two in 2002.
 Dischord Records reissued Legless Bull in 2002 while Dr. Strange released Strange Wine: Live at CBGB August 30th, 1987 in 2003, consisting of live recordings and studio tracks remastered by Tom Lyle.
 2005 saw the release of the DVD Live 1985.

 On July 17, 2007 John Stabb was assaulted by five men near his home and required extensive facial reconstruction surgery.
 To help him and then-wife Mika Ackerman pay for his medical bills and lost wages, a benefit concert was held on September 23, 2007 which featured a reunited lineup of Stabb, Tom Lyle, and Brian Baker, joined by drummer William Knapp, performing as "Government Re-Issue".
 A portion of the proceeds from the 2007 Riot Fest concert were donated to Stabb to pay for his medical bills, as well as to J. Robbins, whose son had been diagnosed with spinal muscular atrophy.
 In 2009 DC-Jam Records released The Punk Remains the Same, an EP of live Government Issue tracks recorded in 1982 and 1983.

 Government Issue reunited a second time for a performance in Washington, D.C. on December 11, 2010.
 The show, which included local bands The Goons & Set to Explode, featured the band's final lineup of Stabb, Lyle, Robbins, and Moffett, and was a benefit to raise medical funds for a local GI Fan Steve 'Stereo Faith.'
 McPhereson On April 11, 2014, Government Issue reunited for the final time with the original Legless Bull lineup of Stabb, John Barry, Brian Gay along with drummer Karl Hill for the Damaged City Festival in Washington, DC.
 After the final reunion show, Stabb said "Government Issue is a group again, and it was so much fun playing Damaged City Fest 2014, we decided to just keep it going."
 The band continued in 2015, playing the Bad Ass Weekend festival in Houston that February and a five-date tour of the Southeastern United States in October and November, including a performance at The Fest.
 Stabb died of stomach cancer on May 7, 2016 at the age of 54.